cmohge1/lrbs-digital-editing-advanced-2019/day1.md

 * [Click here](../MEL.pdf) for an example of a recent wireframe created by Performant Software for a re-design of the Melville Electronic Library.
 And see how it compares to what was eventually adopted at [https://mel.hofstra.edu/](https://mel.hofstra.edu/) for the re-design (image courtesy Nick Laiacona).

 * But of course this is an interface-driven approach to the "what" question.
-* Edition as image and data (Buzzetti 2009); edition as analysis (Ohge and Tupman, 2020).
+* Edition as image and data (Buzzetti 2009); edition as analysis (Ohge and Tupman, forthcoming 2020).
   - nature of documents and editorial principles (for more on this consult the [Intro module](https://cmohge1.github.io/lrbs-digital-editing-intro-2019/))
   - list of features and analysis tools (what)
-  - list of parameters about what in the data should be featured in the interface
+  - list of parameters: what in the data should be featured in the interface
   - list of research questions and aims
   - list of user needs
   - technological requirements and available resources (static or live, life expectancy, management)
+* **Computer-assisted philology v.
+Digital Philology** (cf. Pierazzo, Andrews)
+  - Philology: textual scholarship, but also
+  - Computer-assisted philology emphasises the use of computers to speed up or enhance traditional editorial tasks; tool-building and out-of-the-box solutions
+  - Digital philology:
+* **Edition as a web of knowledge** (cf. Gabler)

 ### Misconceptions of TEI